 For an all-natural yard spray, Wondercide uses cedar oil as the active ingredient to kill fleas and ticks on contact.
 Wondercide Yard Flea & Tick Spray will cover up to 4,000 square feet using no artificial colors, fragrances or synthetic pesticides.

 Treating your yard in addition to carefully using a spray indoors and flea preventative for your dogs and cats will ensure that fleas die and do not return.
 Spray your pet’s bedding with an indoor specific treatment, like Advantage Flea and Tick Household Spray, to ensure you’ve killed all adult fleas.
 For indoors, be persistent with vacuuming and washing your dog’s bedding and toys for multiple weeks to make sure flea eggs, larvae and pupae are being eliminated too.

 Make Sure You Kill All Life Stages of Fleas

 Fleas can be tough to get rid of when there’s a serious infestation in your home or yard.
-It’s crucial that you take a comprehensive approach as quickly as you can to prevent the flea population from multiplying rapidly.
+It’s crucial that you take a comprehensive approach to prevent the flea population from multiplying rapidly.
 Make sure you treat your pets, home, and yard, and retreat everything within three weeks’ time to ensure you’ve gotten the adult fleas and flea eggs.